alanbarr/RaspberryPi-GPIO/README.txt

 #################### DOCUMENTATION #####################
-There is more detailed Doxygen produced documentation available both in: documentation/html http://alanbarr.github.com/RaspberryPi-GPIO
+There is more detailed Doxygen produced documentation available in: http://alanbarr.github.com/RaspberryPi-GPIO

+The documentation can be generated if you have Doxygen installed.
+Change directory into documentation and run "doxygen Doxyfile".

 #################### BUILDING ####################
 To build the library type make within the src directory.